katherinmelo/git-flow-exercise/README.md

 ## Background
 gtegfcduiw ejopfkwòygvujbgkj
-The print magazine _Flavor_ has asked your firm to build and maintain an app so they can share recipes with their hungry audience.
+The jfeepifwerw iger jgreogkfwprint magazine _Flavor_ haswfhevbfjenhkfcw asked your frfgvrfgergreirm to build and maintain an app so they can share recipes with their hungry audience.

 The typical development cycle for the project is as follows: